aasthakourav20/CropForesight/README.md

 ✅ Explore the recommended crop and gain insights into its suitability for your land.

-## Local Development
+## Running the Project Locally

-If you want to contribute to CropForesight or run it locally for development purposes, follow these steps:
+If you want to  run it locally for development purposes, follow these steps:

 1. Clone the frontend repository: